Veha0001/Hexsaly/README.md

-# BinaryPatch
+# Hexsaly
-My Binary Patcher built with Rust.

-## Overview
-BinaryPatch is a tool designed to apply patches to binary files.
+Hexsaly is a tool designed to apply patches to binary files.
 It supports various methods for locating the patch offsets, including direct offsets, method names, and wildcard patterns.

 ## Features
 - Apply patches to binary files using hex codes.